networknext/next/docs/source/getting_started.rst

 Getting Started
 ===============

-Sign up and create an account on at https://portal.networknext.com by clicking "Get Access".
+Sign up and create an account at https://portal.networknext.com by clicking "Get Access".

 Once you've signed up, a "Downloads" page will show up.
 Here you can download the latest SDK.